-- There will be a 3% origination and 1.204% default fee automatically deducted from the disbursements.
+- There is a 3% origination and 1.272% default fee automatically deducted from the disbursements.

 - The parent is responsible for paying the interest that accrues on the loan from the time the loan is disbursed until it is paid in full.